 ADVISORY AND CONSULTANCY

 In 2011, he was guest of honor at the Singapore Toy, Comics & Games Show.
-He has been profiled in The New York Times Arts section, interviewed on NPR’s On Point, and in every media vehicle that covers comics regularly and in 2015 he was again a “Special Guest” at Comic-con International in San Diego, with a spotlight panel on his work.
+He has been profiled in The New York Times Arts section, interviewed on NPR’s On Point, and in every media vehicle that covers comics regularly and in 2024 he is again a “Special Guest” at Comic-con International in San Diego, with a spotlight panel on his work.
 He has done consulting work in media, digital applications, and publishing.

 AWARDS AND HONORS